BeeChains/weowntheinternet/index.md

-## WE OWN THE INTERNET | on Handshake Domain Names
+## WE OWN THE INTERNET/ | Who owns the internet?
+Ok, well we do own the domainname!

 [![image](https://user-images.githubusercontent.com/37987346/101999396-a37e4380-3caa-11eb-8cc6-e61fb53c7855.png)](http://shapereality.innerinetcompany.hns.to/)